 10 Confidence Intervals

 You are reading a work in progress.
-This page is a first draft but should be readable.
+This page is compete but needs final proof reading.

 10.1 What is a confidence interval?